burrowss/fs102Spring2017-presentation1-burrowss/README.md

 Please note that the presentation uses local fonts so that it can be displayed at a conference on a laptop that either may not have access to the Internet or may only have unreliable Internet access.
 Some browsers may disallow the loading of local fonts due to security reasons.
-However, it should be possible for you to view the presentation correctly when using Chrome or Chromium on the Ubuntu operating system &mdash;
+However, it should be possible for you to view the presentation correctly when using Chrome or Chromium on the Ubuntu operating system.